nhurleywalker/GPMTransient/dynspec/README.md

 The `csv` files in this directory are for the recently discovered 20-minute transient in the Galactic Plane.

-The file `observations.txt` contains metadata associated with each observation that is used to form the data products such as dediserpsed spectra and lightcurves.
+The `.yaml` files contain metadata associated with each observation that is used to form the data products such as dediserpsed spectra and lightcurves.
 Most of the data products can be produced by using the `dedisperse_dynspec.py` script.

 ## Making individual dedispersed spectra